Djelibeybi/homebridge-button-platform/README.md

 # Button Platform for Homebridge

 This Homebridge platform plugin creates virtual buttons that can be triggered using HTTP requests.
-It was designed to provide HomeKit support for [Flic smart buttons](https://flic.io/) which don't have native HomeKit support yet but can be leveraged by anything that can send HTTP requests.
+It was originally created to provide HomeKit support for [Flic smart buttons](https://flic.io/) before the Flic Hub LR got native HomeKit support but can be leveraged by anything that can send HTTP requests.

+> **Flic Hub LR now supports HomeKit**<br>
-> **UPDATE:** as of 2 December 2020, the Flic Hub LR now supports HomeKit natively, however it does require a Home Hub to work, i.e. an Apple TV, HomePod (regular or mini) or always-on iPad.
-See <https://youtu.be/TX2gzmWSsJ0> for instructions on how to configure direct HomeKit access.
+Flic released a firmware update for the Flic Hub LR on 2 December 2020 which included native HomeKit support.
+Visit <https://flic.io/homekit> for instructions on how to configure native HomeKit access.

+## Requirements

+**This plugin requires a working home hub.**

+Before you install, ensure you have [setup a HomePod, HomePod mini, Apple TV or iPad as a home hub](https://support.apple.com/en-au/HT207057) for HomeKit.
+A home hub is required to run automations triggered by the button events generated by this plugin.

 ## Install